DigitalPasts/EvaCUN/index.markdown

 # EvaCun 2025 Task

 * EvaCun 2025 is the second International Evaluation of Ancient Cuneiform Languages, focusing on **lemmatization and text restoration** using large language models in ancient Akkadian and Sumerian.
-* EvaCun 2025 is organized by Shai Gordin, Stav Klein, Emma Yavasan, and Shahar Spencer.
+* EvaCun 2025 is organized by Shai Gordin, Stav Klein, Emma Yavasan, Shahar Spencer and Aleksi Sahala.
 * **New in 2025!** cash prizes for first and second best performing teams.

 # Important dates